Strengthening ACTA’s support for registries and enabling engagement between registries and the clinical trials community

 - Support the professional development needs of the CQR sector

-- Explore continuous improvement opportunities and drive best practice to develop profile of registry science
+- Explore continuous improvement opportunities and drive best practice to develop the profile of registry science

 - Provide a forum for promotion and advocacy of CQRs